Wet Brain Syndrome Symptoms and Alcoholism Risks

 Drinking alcohol to excess damages the liver, and in turn, the body cannot absorb enough thiamine, which is consumed from the diet and stored in the liver.
 Many essential neurotransmitters in the brain require the vitamin to function correctly.

-Autopsies have uncovered that a massive 13% of alcoholics have symptoms of Wernicke’s Encephalopathy, Including lesions on the brain, but sadly 20% of these patients were not diagnosed with Korsakoff Syndrome prior to their death.
+Autopsies have uncovered that nearly 13% of alcoholics have symptoms of Wernicke’s Encephalopathy, Including lesions on the brain, but sadly 20% of these patients were not diagnosed with Korsakoff Syndrome prior to their death.

 Wet Brain Syndrome